When it comes to filing your taxes, especially online, you have what can feel like a million options.

 Some companies, such as Intuit TurboTax and H&R Block, offer some sort of “free” package -- mostly to try and get you to upgrade: If you pay a little extra, typically just $50 to $100, the website will make the filing process much easier on you.

 Other companies will let you file for free, as in, they’re not going to try to upsell you on a fancier package.
-But as a recent article in The Washington Post asks, what’s the price of free?
+But as an article in The Washington Post asks, what’s the price of free?

 Meaning, what are you giving up in order to file free of charge?